george-gca/bracis_2023_srcaps/pages/introduction.md

 </style>

 <!--
+We extracted this piece of paragraph from the original paper by Hinton

+Here, let's focus on the highlighted text

 But why the name "capsule"?
 We extracted this piece of paragraph from the original paper by Hinton, where it states: "Instead of aiming for viewpoint invariance in the activities of neurons that use a single scalar output to summarize the activities of a local pool of replicated feature detectors, artificial neural networks should use local capsules that perform some quite complicated internal computations on their inputs and then encapsulate the results of these computations into a small vector of highly informative outputs."
 -->